Protocol Landscape

 Reading the diagram:

 - A human or orchestrating system initiates a workflow.
-LDP attaches identity and authorization scope to that initiation.
+AIP attaches a signed identity and a scoped delegation to that initiation.

 - Every layer is observable, auditable, and standards-compliant.